howardisaacson/Intro-to-Astro-2021/Week7_stats_R/README.md

 ### Tutorials:
+1. Ellie: Stats intro
-1. Ellie: photon statistics
+2. Ellie: photon statistics
-2. Alma: R & Rstudio
+3. Alma: R & Rstudio
 - Before the tutorial, download Anaconda-Navigator for your operating system and install Rstudio using the following in command line:
 > conda install anaconda-navigator